Shourav-Deb/Application-of-Calculus-in-Data-Mining./README.md

-<h3 align="center">  This is a presentation based repository on the application of calculus in data mining.</h3>
+<h3 align="right">  This is a presentation based repository on the application of calculus in data mining.</h3>

 <p><b>In one of my math classes, I was required to deliver a team-based presentation on the application of calculus in data mining.
 Due to my weak teammates, I therefore alone developed a presentation slide (with speech included) on the subject.</p>

-  - <b> It includes :
+ <b> It includes :
-                       * PPTX File.
+                       -  PPTX File.
-                       * PDF File.
+                       -  PDF File.